 Hair in the growing (anagen) phase to be restored to normal ratio

-2006 studies by Dr. John Lee – Australia's premier thyroid researcher - found ferritin levels are required to be 125-150 ug/L to promote sufficient quality cellular energy output (termed ATP) for optimal metabolic & liver detoxification functioning.
-Metabolic activity & Phase II liver detoxification pathways are ATP dependant.
+At a 2006 International Hormone Conference, Dr. John Lee – Australia's most prolific thyroid researcher – presented his findings that ferritin levels should ideally be at a -target' level of around 120-150 ug/L to generate sufficient quality ATP.
+Metabolic (thyroid gland) activity and Phase II liver detoxification pathways is ATP dependant.

-Further reviewing the relationship between iron studies indices allows a differential diagnosis of pure iron deficiency or iron deficiency with insufficient protein availability to be established.
+Further reviewing the relationship between iron studies indices allows a differential diagnosis of pure iron deficiency, iron deficiency with insufficient protein availability, poor iron availability or inflammatory process to be established.

-The most absorbable form of iron (haem iron) is found in animal proteins - particularly lean red meat.
-Iron is also found in vegetables and grains, but its absorption is poor when not consumed with a meat accompaniment.
+The most absorbable form of iron (haem iron) is found in animal proteins – lean red meat in particular.
+Iron is also found in vegetables and grains but its absorption is poor when not consumed with a meat accompaniment.
 Plant iron (termed phyto-iron) absorption rate is increased by a factor of three when animal protein is added to the meal.
-Peppermint, chickweed, liquorice & comfrey root, and golden seal all contain high amounts of iron.
+Peppermint, chickweed, liquorice, comfrey root, and golden seal all contain relatively high amounts of iron.

 Women who are iron deficient should also take a hi-dose multivitamin/mineral complex whilst undertaking iron supplementation.
-This is because iron deficiency is almost always accompanied by other vitamin/mineral deficiencies, and these synergistic nutrients may be required to correct the iron imbalance.
+Iron deficiency is almost always accompanied by other vitamin or mineral deficiencies, and these synergistic nutrients are often required to correct the iron imbalance.